 The WKU Libraries' Affordable Textbook Initiative awards individual faculty members $1,500 for adopting a free or library-licensed textbook alternative.
+This year's awards are made possible through the combined efforts of the Center for Innovative Teaching and Learning, the Kelly M. Burch Institute, and WKU Libraries.
 The goal of the Affordable Textbook Initiative is to make course materials available at no or low cost to WKU students by incentivizing faculty adoption of library-licensed or Open Educational Resources in place of traditional textbooks.
-All 2019/2020 grants were funded by WKU Sisterhood.
 Application information, timeline, and assessment available here.

 This resource guide was developed in partnership with CITL.

 Open Educational Resources (OER) are teaching and learning materials that are open access: either in the public domain, or licensed so they can be freely used, reused, and adapted.
 They can include textbooks, tests, and learning modules.